sam-osadare/lets-learn-linux-1/answers.md

 * `cat` prints the file from top to bottom (oldest to newest lines).
 * `tac` prints the file from bottom to top (newest to oldest lines).

-They show the same data but in opposite order.
+They show the same data but in the opposite order.

 ### In a real incident (80,000 lines), which do you reach for first?
 In a real incident, I would reach for the bottom of the file first using tools like `tac` or `tail`, because: